 Having done the research, you can of course go back to your car dealer and ask them to hook you up with the bank of your choice.
-But be aware that these promo rates may not apply then.
-For example, DBS’s promo interest rate is only for online applications.
+But be aware that any online exclusive promo rates may not apply then.

 If you’d like to go direct to the bank, you will need to submit an online application or make an appointment in person.
 It helps to have these documents handy: